bencetaro/NLP_tensorflow_tutorials/README.md

   - 'Text_gen_with_RNN.ipynb' - This tutorial demonstrates how to generate text using a character-based RNN.

-  - 'Translation_with_transformer.ipynb' - Transformer model trained for translation task from Porgtutuese to English.
+  - 'Translation_with_transformer.ipynb' - Transformer model trained for translation task from Portuguese to English.